Asset Libraries

 Asset Libraries allow you to store elements and styles so that they can be easily reused.
 Libraries may include components, graphics, colors and typographies.
 Learn how to create and manage them to better organize the pieces of your designs and speed your workflow.

-In Penpot you can store four type of assets: components, graphics, colors and typographies:
+In Penpot you can store different type of assets:

 • Colors: Create your color styles and use them on fills and strokes.